dlashua/pyscript-occupancy_manager/README.md

 `occupancy_manager` uses a variety of input sensors (motion sensors, door sensors, device power sensors, etc) as well as event triggers (a light turning on, a door opening, etc) to determine if a room is occupied.

-This combines many complicated automations into one simple configuration
+This combines many complicated automations into one simple configuration.

 ## Using it!